Clinical Mental Health Counseling

 These are some of the career options* you can explore when you have earned your degree:

-• Mental Health Counselor
+- Mental Health Counselor

-Graduates are required to sit for and pass the national certification exam and obtain a state license in order to work in the field.
-(Exam names vary by program) Please refer to the State Professional Licensure Determination and National Certification/Licensure section of the University catalog for program and state specific information.
+*Graduates are required to pass the national certification exam and obtain a state license in order to work in the field.
+(Exam names vary by program.)
+Please refer to the State Professional Licensure Determination and National Certification/Licensure section of the University catalog for additional information.
 South University cannot guarantee each graduate will pass the required licensure examinations.
-Outside agencies control the requirements for taking and passing certification/licensing exams and are subject to change without notice to South University.
-Students must pass the required licensure to work in their respective field.
+South University does not promise or guarantee licensure, employment or salary amounts.

 CMHC Program Guide